Skip to content

 What buffer percentage is realistic?

-Should I show fixed expenses on the quote?
+Should fixed expenses appear on the quote?

 What profit markup is reasonable?